 I’m not a Cleveland Indians fan.
 I don’t root for them.
-I am impressed by several of their great players; Lindor, Ramirez, Kluber, etc. Lots of great players.
+I am impressed by several of their great players; Francisco Lindor, Jose Ramirez, Corey Kluber, etc. Lots of great players.
 Plenty for Indians fans to root for.

 But I’m not sure anyone on that roster can be as downright entertaining to cheer for than Mike Clevinger.
 Clevinger, 28, is a long-haired righty who pitter-patters on the mound while taking the sign and delivers the ball to the plate with a herky-jerky flourish.
 All that animation obscures the truth of how critical he’s become to the Indians.

 Clevinger’s 2018 was pretty darn good: 200 IP, 145 ERA+, 207 K / 67 BB.
 He’s nominally their fourth starter, by the way.
 His development adds to the riches of the Indians staff and gives them some insurance against injuries to their 7 or 8 good players.